Backyard Gardening Compost

 How do you know if your compost needs water?

-Take a small handful of your compost and squeeze it out.
+To determine whether your compost needs water, take a small handful and squeeze it out.
 It should feel like a damp sponge.
-If not, then you can spray it down until it is.
+If not, you can spray it down until it does.

 Why does a compost area need air?